This year’s Study Day was held on Thursday 20th June at De Montfort University, Leicester on the theme of Education.

 - DfE Output Specification (OS) for School Buildings & Grounds Jennifer Coldrick, Architect/ Design Advisor DfE

 - Fire Safety Design in Education Premises David Thompson, Fire Safety Engineer, Atkins

 - Wellbeing in Education Environments Richard Williams, Velux

 - Climate Change Adaptation Hershil Patel, Head of Energy, DfE and Dr Tim Taylor, Consultant, DfE

 - Innovative Learning Spaces & Teacher Change (ILETC)’ Research from AUS & NZ + Pencoed School, Wales Shane Cryer, Concept Developer – Education, Saint-Gobain Ecophon

 - Learning from schools – knowledge share Ann Bodkin, Head of Design Intelligence DfE

 - Wear your own shoes, walk in someone else’s Sarah Lambshead, National Education Sector Manager at Willmott Dixon

-In the afternoon of Wednesday 19th June there will be visits to local buildings.
+In the afternoon of Wednesday 19th June there were two visits.

 Information on last year’s study day can be found here.